 When he retired Bill was an Executive Director, CFO and Country Manager for AngloGold Ashanti Australia Limited.
 Prior to this he was CFO and Company Secretary of Worsley Alumina Pty for over 16 years.
 He holds degrees in Economics and Finance and is an FCPA and FAICD.
 He has graduated with diplomas from the AICD Company Directors Course and also the Advanced Program ’Mastering the Boardroom’.
 He has held a number of directorships in public companies and in community service and not-for-profit organisations.
 Bill believes membership on the Lishman Health Foundation Board is an effective way of working toward improved health care in regional and rural Australia.

-A consultant in Bunbury for 12 years, in both private and public practice, Peter practises general ophthalmology as well as having a sub-specialty interest in oculo-facial plastic surgery.
-Peter is able to advise the Board of the Foundation on current issues in regional health and clinical practice.
-Peter is a former President and current active member of Bunbury Rotary Club from 2001 – present, and President of the Bunbury Aero Club from 2011 – present.
+A consultant eye surgeon in Bunbury for 16 years, in both private and public practice, Peter practises general ophthalmology as well as having a sub-specialty interest in oculo-facial plastic surgery.
+As Chair of the Foundation's Research Management Committee, Peter is able to advise the Board of the Foundation on current issues in regional health and clinical practice.
+Peter is a former President of Bunbury Rotary Club, and was President of the Bunbury Aero Club from 2011 – 2014.

 Margaret Paterson has a background in education, information services and marketing, with a special passion for health science.
 A long-time supporter of community organisations, Margaret has experience on boards at regional, state and national level.
 Holding Dr Val Lishman in particularly high regard, she is delighted to be part of the Lishman Health Foundation board where she enjoys working with like-minded people to facilitate health research with direct and significant benefits for people in rural, regional and remote areas.